embeddings-benchmark/mteb/README.md

 ## Leaderboard

 The MTEB Leaderboard is available [here](https://huggingface.co/spaces/mteb/leaderboard).
 To submit:
-1. Run on MTEB: You can reference [scripts/run_mteb_english.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_english.py) for all MTEB English datasets used in the main ranking.
+1. Run on MTEB: You can reference [scripts/run_mteb_english.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_english.py) for all MTEB English datasets used in the main ranking, or [scripts/run_mteb_chinese.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_chinese.py) for the Chinese ones.
-Reference [scripts/run_mteb_chinese.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_chinese.py) for all MTEB Chinese datasets used in the main ranking.
 Advanced scripts with different models are available in the [mteb/mtebscripts repo](https://github.com/embeddings-benchmark/mtebscripts).
 2. Format the json files into metadata using the script at `scripts/mteb_meta.py`.
 For example `python scripts/mteb_meta.py path_to_results_folder`, which will create a `mteb_metadata.md` file.
 If you ran CQADupstack retrieval, make sure to merge the results first with `python scripts/merge_cqadupstack.py path_to_results_folder`.